 - C&C Website Warning.
 Appears when a user attempts to access a domain that is known to perform command and control communications.

-This message appears when a user attempts to violate the acceptable use policy (AUP).
-The message indicates which AUP category was violated.
+This message appears when a user violates the acceptable use policy (AUP) or application visibility and control (AVC) settings in a policy.
+The message indicates which AUP or AVC category was violated.

 Error Page Warning